aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Transfers of Aptos Coins;
 - Engages in safekeeping or administration of Aptos Coins; and
 - Otherwise provides financial services related to Aptos Coins.

+### REST Service

+- The JSON-RPC Service component is the external interface of a Aptos node.
+Any incoming client request, such as submitted transactions or queries, must first go through the JSON-RPC Service.
+A client needs to go through the JSON-RPC Service component to access storage or any other component in the system.
+This filters requests and protects the system.
+- Whenever a client submits a new transaction, the JSON-RPC Service passes it to [mempool](#mempool).

 ### Round